 We ensure sustainability due diligence is performed on all corporate clients and transactions.
 New products and significant changes to existing products are assessed for any potential human rights and environmental impacts.
 Suppliers are required to meet our human rights, environment and anticorruption standards and are evaluated as part of our know your supplier process.
+BEEQUIP has adapted NIBC's compliance policies and sustainability policies and applied these in its business operations and client interactions.

-In addition to our headquarters in The Hague, our offices in Frankfurt, London and Amsterdam have a Sustainability representative who acts as a liaison for the sustainability team.
+In addition to our headquarters in The Hague, our offices in Frankfurt, London and Amsterdam have a sustainability representative who acts as a liaison for the sustainability team.
 The representatives help inform local staff on our sustainability policies and activities and report back on any relevant local sustainability initiatives or issues to head office.
 To find out more about our sustainability strategy and how it is managed, please visit our website.